zeisler/active_mocker/README.md

 ### Known Limitations
 * Model names and table names must follow the default ActiveRecord naming pattern.
-* Included/extended module methods will not be included on the mock.
-I suggest you keep domain logic out of the model and only add database queries.
-Domain logic can be put into modules and then included into the mock during test setup.
-* Whatever associations are setup in one mock object will not effect any other objects.
+* Whatever associations are setup in one mock object will not reflected in any other objects.
 * Validation are not present in mocks.
+* Sql queries, joins, etc will never be supported.

 ## Inspiration
 Thanks to Jeff Olfert for being my original inspiration for this project.